 The Bottom Hole Assembly may also contain other components such as a downhole mud motor and rotary steerable system (RSS), measurement while drilling (MWD), and logging while drilling (LWD) tools.
 The components are joined together using rugged threaded connections.
 Short “subs” are used to connect items with dissimilar threads.

 This component is mainly heavy-weight drill pipe (HWDP).
-In the past, the two main components of the Drill String consisted of the Pipes and the Collars.
-The point where the relatively small OD and flexible Drill Pipe connect to the large stiff Drill Collars is called the Transition Zone.
+In the past, the two main components of the Drill String were the Pipes and the Collars.
+The transition Zone is the point where the relatively small OD and flexible Drill Pipe connect to the large stiff Drill Collars.

 Oilfield studies have shown that almost all Drill Pipe fatigue failures result from an accumulation of fatigue damage occurring when the Drill Pipe joints are run in the Transition Zone or are stressed above the endurance limit in crooked holes.
 Downhole data has indicated that the large change in diameter at the transition zone caused accelerated fatigue damage due to the concentration of cyclic bending stress reversals in the bottom joints of the flexible Drill Pipe since the stiff Drill Collars bend very little from these stress reversals.

 Drill String Component | Drill Pipes:

 Generally, the longest component of the Drill String is the D/Ps.
 Furthermore, each joint of the drill pipe consists of the tube body and the Tool Joint (connection).
 Drill pipe joints are available in three length ranges:

 - The length of range 1: 18-22 ft